 This is where working for yourself steps up as an enthralling concept.
 Whether you want to pad out your retirement fund or are simply looking for an enriching hobby that’ll fill your free days, working for yourself is a fantastic option.
 Turns out the average retiree agrees, with two-thirds of workers aged 50 and older admitting that their ideal retirement includes part-time work.

 So how can you make it work?
 Read on for our guide to inspiring post-retirement work ideas, and how to get on-board.

 Indulge your passions

 Retirement is the perfect time to shun practicality, and indulge what makes you tick.
 Are you a lifelong vino connoisseur?
 Score a shift or two a week at your local boutique wine store.
 Are you a golf addict?
 Set your sights on the pro shop or country club.
 Adore books?
 Check if there are any positions going at your nearest library.
 Now is a fantastic time to explore interests beyond your career, and share your enthusiasm with others.
-Keep in mind that blue chip positions can be competitive, so try starting with local businesses and places that you already visit on a regular basis.
+Keep in mind that blue-chip positions can be competitive, so try starting with local businesses and places you visit on a regular basis.
 Chat with the manager, build up rapport and you could be earning cash and indulging your passions faster than you can say ‘superannuation!’

 Leverage your expertise

 Chances are you’ve been working in your current field for decades, and are a bona fide expert.
-If you’re dreaming of retirement but don’t want to leave the workforce entirely, why not parlay your expertise into a consulting context?
+If you’re dreaming of retirement but don’t want to leave the workforce entirely, why not parlay your expertise into consulting?
 An organic starting point is your pre-retirement employer, who could be interested in keeping you on as a freelance employee for special projects.
 Remember, millennials may be the future but this has only helped to sanction the exclusivity of experienced professionals.
 Baby boomers are rapidly retiring, which has left businesses clamouring to retain top talent.
 This means you!